 Conference On Demand Programs

-MSPE held its first ever virtual conference on May 6-8, 2020.
-We were able to successfully record 13 sessions.
-You can now watch these sessions at your own convenience to earn PDHs!
+MSPE held its second virtual conference on May 5-7, 2021.
+You can purchase access to 12 sessions and watch them at your own convenience to earn PDHs!

 How to Access Our On Demand Library